vutran1710/PyrateLimiter/README.md

 #### Bucket
 - Hold timestamped items.
 - Behave like a FIFO queue
-- It can `leak` - popping items that are no longer relevant to the rate-limit business out of the queue
+- It can `leak` - popping items that are no longer relevant out of the queue

 #### BucketFactory
 - An application may use more than just one type of Bucket
 - An application may use more than just one type of Clock
 - BucketFactory keeps refererences to buckets & clocks: it timestamps received items, and routes them to their corresponding buckets
-- Create background tasks to run buckets' `leak` intervally to make sure buckets wont be overflown
+- Help create background tasks to run buckets' `leak` intervally to make sure buckets wont explode
 - Most of the time, it is the only place where users go to to implement their own logic

 #### Limiter